CouchCMS/Documentation/src/contents/tutorials/portfolio-site/contact-form.md

 ### Taking action

-On successful submission of form, you usually will want to do something more than just display the success message.<br/>
+On successful submission of form, you usually will want to do something more than just display the success message.
 In the case of this form, we'd wish to send an email to the site owner, informing him about the contact request and providing him the submitted data.

 ![](../../../../assets/img/contents/portfolio-site-177.png)